em/gcanvas/readme.md

 3. Especially good for parametric parts.
 4. A lib for implementing more specific Javascript milling tools. e.g. svg, pcbs.

+### Additional Notes

+#### Center cutting and non-center cutting endmills.
+  The strategy for filling always tries to avoid center cutting unless it is unavoidable.
+For instance, if you try to fill a 15mm circle with a 5mm endmill it will start by milling a 10mm circle and finish with a full 15mm circle, which can be done with a non-center cutting endmill.
+But, if you try to fill an 8mm circle with a 5mm endmill it will assume you have the right tool to do so, and proceed without caution.
+Just make sure that what you're telling Gcanvas to do is actually possible and you won't have any problems.
+It always tends to work out that we use the simplest tool for the job - mainly because they are cheaper.
+Knowing this, Gcanvas avoids a lot of annoying configuration by making the most conservative assumptions.

 ### License

 MIT